segmentio/aws-okta/README.md

 ## Aliases

 Within the keycloak config file (above) you can specify aliases to shorten the commands you use.
-Aliases take the form `alias = keycloak-env:aws-role:region(optional)`.
+Aliases take the form `alias = keycloak-env:profile:region(optional)`.
 ```
 [aliases]
 stg     = id:admin-staging:us-west-2